siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - Google Cloud Platform Big Data and Machine Learning Fundamentals

 ## 📩 **Contact**
-I am open to working on any interesting topics related to blockchain, AI, and quantum computing.
-Please feel free to contact me if you have any questions or suggestions.
+I am open to working on any interesting topics.
+Please feel free to contact me if you want to costart a project.
 - Email: siyuan.jin@connect.ust.hk
 - WeChat: siyuan-bruce
 - [Linkedin](https://www.linkedin.com/in/si-yuan-bruce-jin/)